Indications for: VIMOVO

 See Contraindications.
 Concomitant aspirin, salicylates (eg, diflunisal, salsalate) or other NSAIDs: not recommended.
 Increased risk of GI bleed with anticoagulants, antiplatelets, oral corticosteroids, SSRIs, SNRIs, smoking, alcohol, or prolonged NSAID therapy; monitor.
 Avoid concomitant St. John's wort, rifampin, nelfinavir, voriconazole.
 Antagonizes clopidogrel; consider alternative anti-platelets.
 May antagonize atazanavir (see full labeling).
 May antagonize, or increase risk of renal failure with diuretics (eg, loop or thiazides), ACE inhibitors, ARBs, or β-blockers; monitor closely.
 Potentiates digoxin, saquinavir, tacrolimus, diazepam; monitor.
 May potentiate lithium, methotrexate, cyclosporine; monitor for toxicity.
 Concomitant with pemetrexed may increase risk of pemetrexed-associated myelosuppression, renal, and GI toxicity.
 Consider dose reduction of concomitant cilostazol (50mg twice daily).
 May affect absorption of pH-dependent drugs (eg, ketoconazole, erlotinib, mycophenolate mofetil, iron salts).
 May interfere with neuroendocrine diagnostic tests; discontinue esomeprazole ≥14 days prior to CgA level assessment.

-Gastritis, diarrhea; cardiovascular thrombotic events, GI ulcer/bleed, hepatotoxicity, renal toxicity, hypersensitivity reactions, serious skin reactions (eg, exfoliative dermatitis, Stevens-Johnson Syndrome, toxic epidermal necrolysis), anemia, bone fracture; possible C. difficile-associated diarrhea; rare: hypomagnesemia.
+Gastritis, diarrhea; cardiovascular thrombotic events, GI ulcer/bleed, hepatotoxicity, renal toxicity, hypersensitivity reactions, serious skin reactions (eg, exfoliative dermatitis, Stevens-Johnson Syndrome, toxic epidermal necrolysis), Drug Reaction with Eosinophilia and Systemic Symptoms (discontinue if occurs), anemia, bone fracture; possible C. difficile-associated diarrhea; rare: hypomagnesemia and mineral metabolism.